 It took a large and devoted staff to run a place of this magnitude, and we get to know the servants in “Downton Abbey” as well as the Grantham family they work for.

-It set a record for being the most expensive television series ever filmed in England, costing about a million pounds per episode!
+The show has set a record for being the most expensive television series ever filmed in England, costing about a million pounds per episode.

 The servants’ quarters in the series had to be built as separate sets in Ealing because they have changed so much since 1912.